 The RGB values of the pixel under the pointer (in the preview image) appear below the histogram.

 You can also use the Color Sampler tool to place up to nine color samplers in the preview image.
 The RGB values appear above the preview image.
 To remove a color sampler, Alt-click (Windows) or Option-click (Mac OS) it.
 To clear the color samplers, click Clear Samplers.

 Preview highlight and shadow clipping

 Clipping occurs when the color values of a pixel are higher than the highest value or lower than the lowest value that can be represented in the image.
-Over bright values are clipped to output white, and over dark values are clipped to output black.
+Overly bright values are clipped to output white, and overly dark values are clipped to output black.
 The result is a loss of image detail.

 - To see which pixels are being clipped with the rest of the preview image, select Shadows or Highlights options at the top of the histogram.
 Or press U to see shadow clipping, O to see highlight clipping.